rock-symphony/rock-symphony/README.md

 Why not use Symfony2+?
 ----------------------

 We have a rather big project running on symfony1 you cannot just throw out everything.
-This fork is intended to move still-running and still-in-development legacy projects to
+This fork is intended to move still-running and still-in-development legacy projects forward to modern development best-practices.

 Philosophy
 ----------